 While professional drone pilots rely on sophisticated transmitters, which can end up costing hundreds of dollars, an amateur hobbyist just starting out can definitely get away with using their iPhone or iPad to control their drones, thanks to apps created by Parrot and DJI — arguably the biggest names in drones.
 We've broken down the best options for drones that are compatible with your iOS devices and divided them up into three categories depending on your budget and skill level.

-Note: Before you head out flying with your new drone, you should make sure you're in compliance with all FAA regulations.
+Note: Before you head out flying with your new drone, you should make sure you're in compliance with all FAA regulations or Canada's new laws regarding drones

 All the drones in this section are under $300 and your best options for novice or younger folks interested in drones.
 The Parrot Hydrofoil and Swing are not your typical quadcopter, either, and are better options for those looking for fun rather than seriously considering getting into drone racing or first-person-view (FPV) flying.
 These options are also small enough not to require registration with the FAA.